Rip-Rip-Rip/P2CE-Addon-Fall-Damage/README.md

 -----

-If you experience any issues, please either leave a comment on this addon and/or drop me a DM on Discord!
-(Handle: @ripriprip)
+If you experience any issues, please either:
+- Make an issue on this repository.
+- Create a pull request if you're experienced with VScripting.
+- Leave a comment on the workshop page linked above.
+- Drop me a DM on Discord.
+Handle: @ripriprip

 Enjoy! <3